wevote/WeVoteServer/docs/README_MAC_SIMPLIFIED_INSTALL.md

     `(WeVoteServer3.7) $ pip install -r requirements.txt`

-    This is a big operation that loads a number of wheels (*.whl files are Python containers that contain pre-compiled c language objects that are made for the current MacOS) and then it compiles with gcc other c language packages for which a current wheel does not exist.
+    This is a big operation that loads a number of wheels and then it compiles with gcc other c language packages for which a current wheel does not exist.
+(Wheel or `*.whl` files are Python containers that contain pre-compiled c language objects that are pre-compiled for the current MacOS).

     If this install succeeds with no missing libraries, or other compiler errors, we are most of the way to done.
-If the command fails on the first try, try it again.
+If this command fails on the first try, try it again -- that usually resolves the problem.

 ## Install and set up PostgreSQL and pgAdmin4